-In the sequence above, you flip the sail after you are well onto the new tack (a broad reach or higher).
-The only exception to this method is if the wind is very light, your turn will stop when you are pointed directly down wind.
+In the sequence shown in the figure on the previous page, you flip the sail after you are well onto the new tack (a broad reach or higher).
+The only exception to this method is if the wind is very light, your turn will stop when you are pointed directly downwind.
 If this happens, flip the sail and muscle it onto the correct side and to the back of the board to finish the turn.

 You can do several things to make your jibe snappier.
 First, after you move both feet to the back of the board, put more weight on the windward rail than the leeward rail (note: this works only if the centerboard is down).
 Second, step further back on the board.
 I find that most boards have a "sweet spot" way in the back of the board.
 If I put my weight on this spot, I can turn on a dime.
+If you're familiar with skateboarding, this is like kick-turning vs leaning to turn.
 Note that the sequence for handling the sail and switching your feet on this jibe is the same as you will use when you learn a planing step jibe.